GaloisInc/pirate/spec/elf_extensions.rst

     A vector of zero-terminated strings to hold the names of enclaves and capabilities.
 Offset zero contains a null byte, to signify the empty string.

+In addition, for each resource type declared in the source file using the ``resource_type declare`` pragma, we define a section that appears in both the relocatable and executable elf formats.
+In the executable ELF, it is loaded into the `text` segment, along with ``.rodata``.

+``.gaps.res.<resource_type>``
+   An array of ``struct gaps_resource``, terminated by a ``struct gaps_resource`` with all fields set to zero.
+The data in this struct is handled by relocations, to be filled in by the linker.
+The data in each field is stored in ``.rodata``.

 Structures
 ----------